Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 It’s designed to help disadvantaged pupils of all abilities perform better, and close the gap between them and their peers.

-In June 2019, the Education Endowment Fund (EEF) published a new guide on the Pupil Premium.
-The EEF Guide to the Pupil Premium aims to support schools in spending their Pupil Premium to maximise the benefit for their students.
+The Education Endowment Fund (EEF) Guide to the Pupil Premium aims to support schools in spending their Pupil Premium to maximise the benefit for their students.

 The report recommends school take a tiered approach to Pupil Premium spending.
 Teaching should be the top priority, including professional development, training and support for early career teachers and recruitment and retention.